 Students who meet the required Math, Reading, and Writing scores are accepted into the FSEHD.
 See FSEHD Undergraduate Admission page.
 (Testing Requirement at the bottom of the page.)

-Conditional Admission.
-If any scores fall below the required benchmark scores, students apply for conditional admission and are eligible for enrollment in a Math (CURR 232 Foundational School Mathematics for Teachers or Literacy (CURR 242 Foundational English Language Arts for Teachers) content module.
+Admission with Support:Test Scores.
+If any scores fall below the required benchmark scores, students apply for admission with support and must enroll in a Math (CURR 232 Foundational School Mathematics for Teachers and/or Literacy (CURR 242 Foundational English Language Arts for Teachers) content module course and earn a grade of B.

 6. FNED 101.
 Successful completion of FNED 101: Introduction to Teaching and Learning.